-Amenity means the same as defined in Local Planning Scheme No 1.

-City means the City of Albany

-Infringement Notice means a notice issued under a written law, other than this Act, to a person alleging the commission of an offence and offering the person an opportunity, by paying an amount of money prescribed under the written law and specified in the notice, to have the matter dealt with out of court.

-Officer means an employee of the City of Albany.

-An authorised person is a person who has been appointed by the chief executive, enabling them to perform certain functions and exercise particular powers under the Act.

-Public safety means the welfare and protection of the general public.

-Proactive compliance means the commencement of compliance investigations into an activity without a written compliant.

-Unreasonable complaint has the meaning given in the Ombudsman Western Australia Managing unreasonable complainant conduct: Practice Manual.

-Warning means verbal or written notice given to an individual or business that an offence has allegedly been committed.
-The warning advises of the nature of the breach or non-compliance, appropriate remedial action and the potential consequences of further non-compliance.
+- Amenity means the same as defined in the Local Planning Scheme. - City means the City of Albany. - Infringement Notice means a notice issued under a written law, other than this Act, to a person alleging the commission of an offence and offering the person an opportunity, by paying an amount of money prescribed under the written law and specified in the notice, to have the matter dealt with out of court. - Officer means an employee of the City of Albany. - An authorised person is a person who has been appointed by the chief executive, enabling them to perform certain functions and exercise particular powers under the Act. - Public safety means the welfare and protection of the general public. - Proactive compliance means the commencement of compliance investigations into an activity without a written complaint - Unreasonable complaint has the meaning given in the Ombudsman Western Australia Managing unreasonable complainant conduct: Practice Manual. - Warning means a verbal or written notice given to an individual or business that an offence has allegedly been committed.
+The warning advises of the nature of the breach or noncompliance, appropriate remedial action and the potential consequences of further noncompliance.

-COMPLIANCE & ENFORCEMENT GUIDELINE

-BACKGROUND
+Regulatory Compliance & Enforcement Guidelines

+Background